Loni Posted Tue 06th of August, 2019 14:44:29 PM

 SuperCoder Answered Thu 08th of August, 2019 06:31:01 AM

-If the laceration happened after the procedure i e postoperatively and the repair was done after the C-section and not during the initial procedure of C-section then you may report code for this procedure separately nbsp If the physician performs a delivery and takes the patient back to the operating...
+If the laceration happened after the procedure i.e. postoperatively and the repair was done after the C-section and not during the initial procedure of C-section, then you may report code for this procedure separately.

 If the physician performs a delivery, and takes the patient back to the operating room to repair the uterine cervix, append modifier 78 to the uterine cervix repair code 57720.